garret-sm/cop-3701-social-media-sentiment-database/README.md

 This program is designed to work out of the box, with no extra code changes required, though streamlit is required for it to run.

-I will be using datagrip as my program of choice.

 As for data sources, I will be utilizing the given data source through this link: https://www.kaggle.com/datasets/kazanova/sentiment140